karlanxAI/InpaintLab/README.md

 InpaintLab is built for workflows where one image needs multiple targeted edits.

-Instead of repeatedly jumping back and forth between masks, prompts and settings, InpaintLab lets you:
+Instead of constantly switching between masks, prompts, settings, folders, and browser tabs, InpaintLab keeps the whole process in one place.

+With InpaintLab, you can:

 * Load one base image
 * Draw multiple coloured masks
-* Use autotagging and AI removal tools to speed up the process
 * Give each mask its own prompt and settings
 * Generate candidates for each masked area
-* Remove and compare the results visually
+* Compare results inside the app
+* Delete unwanted candidates
-* Pick the best candidate for each mask
+* Pick the best result for each mask
 * Merge everything into one final image
+* Use autotagging and AI removal tools to speed up the workflow

-It is especially useful for detailed inpainting workflows where different parts of an image need different prompts or different generation settings.
+It is especially useful when different parts of an image need different prompts, denoise values, crop settings, or levels of detail.

 ---